philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 The [flexbox specification](http://dev.w3.org/csswg/css-flexbox/) is not yet finalized, so there's naturally going to be some lag between the latest drafts and browser implementations.
 This article is not meant to point fingers at any parties for being behind; instead, it's meant to help front-end developers do what we do best&mdash;manage browser inconsistencies.

-The following is a list of bugs I've encountered while writing real flexbox code on real websites.
-While there are almost certainly other bugs I'm not aware of, these hopefully cover the majority of usage:
+The following is a list of bugs I encountered while trying to get my sticky footer demo to work cross-browser:

 * IE 10-11 ignore the `min-height` property on flex containers.
 * All browsers (except Firefox and IE 12) fail to honor the default minimum content sizing of flex items.